Privacy

 Most people think of their phone number as a simple contact detail — something you hand out freely on forms, social media profiles, and to businesses.
 But in today's digital ecosystem, your phone number has become a critical piece of your identity infrastructure, and treating it carelessly can have serious consequences.

 Your phone number is used as a recovery method for email accounts, a verification factor for banking apps, an identifier for messaging platforms like WhatsApp and Telegram, and a lookup key in dozens of people-search databases.
+It is also the primary identifier used by data brokers to link your records across different services.
 In short, your phone number is far more powerful than it appears.

 How Your Phone Number Can Be Exploited